 You should also be conservative in trying to project an official LSAT score from your practice test scores.
 It is unusual for students to match, much less exceed, their highest practice test score on an official test.
 It is much likelier that you will generate an official score that is somewhat lower than your highest practice test score.
 If a score in that range is not sufficient to accomplish your goals, consider delaying your test.

 If you generate multiple official LSAT scores, LSAC will report an average of those scores to law schools, and a few schools will use the average score in their decision-making process.
-In addition, law schools will see a record of any score cancellation (except for first-time scores canceled through the Score Preview feature), and most will ask for a written explanation of two or more score cancellations.
+In addition, law schools will see a record of any score cancellation, and most will ask for a written explanation of two or more score cancellations.

 Oops!
 Something went wrong while submitting the form :(